-- online marketing or media services providers such as BankRate in the financial services client vertical and Education Dynamics in the education client vertical; - offline and online advertising agencies; - major Internet portals and search engine companies with advertising networks; - other online marketing service providers, including online affiliate advertising networks and industry-specific portals or lead generation companies; - third-party publishers with their own sales forces that sell their online marketing services directly to clients; - in-house marketing groups and activities at current or potential clients; - offline direct marketing agencies; - mobile and social media; and - television, radio, and print companies.
+- online marketing or media services providers such as BankRate in the financial services client vertical and Education Dynamics in the education client vertical; - offline and online advertising agencies; - major Internet portals and search engine companies with advertising networks; - other online marketing service providers, including online affiliate advertising networks and industry-specific portals or lead generation companies; - digital advertising exchanges, real-time bidding and other programmatic buying channels; - third-party publishers with their own sales forces that sell their online marketing services directly to clients; - in-house marketing groups and activities at current or potential clients; - offline direct marketing agencies; - mobile and social media; and - television, radio, and print companies.

 Competition for web traffic among websites and search engines, as well as competition with traditional media companies, has resulted and may continue to result in significant increases in media pricing, declining margins, reductions in revenue, and loss of market share.
 In addition, if we expand the scope of our services, we may compete with a greater number of websites, clients, and traditional media companies across an increasing range of different services, including in vertical markets where competitors may have advantages in expertise, brand recognition, and other areas.
 Internet search companies with brand recognition, such as Google, Yahoo! and Microsoft, have significant numbers of direct sales personnel and substantial proprietary advertising inventory and web traffic that provide a significant competitive advantage and have a significant impact on pricing for Internet advertising and web traffic.
 Some of these companies may offer or develop more vertically targeted products that match users with products and services and, thus, compete with us more directly.
 For example, Google's search engine provides comparison shopping for insurance and other financial products, which could in the future compete directly with our comparison platforms, divert our users and ultimately our clients, and result in a significant loss of revenue for our financial services vertical.
 The trend toward consolidation in online marketing may also affect pricing and availability of media inventory and web traffic.
-Many of our current and potential competitors also enjoy other competitive advantage sover us, such as longer operating histories, greater brand recognition, larger client bases, greater access to advertising inventory on high-traffic websites, and significantly greater financial, technical, and marketing resources.
-As a result, we may not be able to compete and, thus, revenue, profit margins, and profitability.
-If we fail to deliver results that are superior to those that other online marketing service providers deliv information, some of which is held or managed by our third-party vendors.
-As a result, we are subject to certain contractual terms, including third-party security reviews, as well as federal, state and foreign laws and regulations designed to protect personally identifiable information.
-Despite our implementation of security measures and controls, our information technology and infrastructure are susceptible to electronic or physical computer break-ins, cyber attacks, malware, viruses, fraud, employee error, and other disruptions and security breaches that could result in third parties gaining unauthorized access to our systems and data.
-In addition, the increased use of mobile devices increases the risk of unintentional disclosure of data including personally identifiable information.
-We may be unable to anticipate all our vulnerabilities and implement adequate preventative measures and, in some cases, we may not be able to immediately detect a security incident.
-In the past, we have experienced security incidents involving access to our databases.
-Although to our knowledge no sensitive financial or personal information has been compromised, any future security incidents could result in the compromise of such data and subject us to liability or result in cancellation of client contracts.
-Any security incident may also result in a misappropriation of our proprietary information or that of our users, clients, and third-party publishers, which could result in legal and financial liability, as well as harm to our reputation.
+Many of our current and potential competitors also have other competitive advantages over us, such as longer operating histories, greater brand recognition, larger client bases, greater access to advertising inventory on high-traffic websites, and significantly greater financial, technical, and marketing resources.
+As a result, we may not be able to compete successfully.
+Competition from other marketing service providers' online and office offerings has affected and may continue to affect both volume and price, and, th